Warmia: Prussia and Germany

 By the First Partition of Poland in 1772, Warmia was annexed by the Kingdom of Prussia; the properties of the Archbishopric of Warmia were secularized by the Prussian state.
 In 1773 Warmia was merged with the surrounding areas into the newly established province of East Prussia.
 Ignacy Krasicki, the last prince-bishop of Warmia as well as Enlightenment Polish poet, friend of Frederick the Great (whom he did not give homage as his new king), was nominated to the Archbishopric of Gniezno (and thus Primate of Poland) in 1795.
 After the last partition of Poland and during his tenure as Primate of Poland and Prussian subject he was ordered by Pope Pius VI to teach his Catholic Poles to 'stay obedient, faithful, and loving to their new kings', Papal brief of 1795.
 The Prussian census in 1772 showed a total population of 96,547, including an urban population of 24,612 in 12 towns.
 17,749 houses were listed and the biggest city was Braunsberg (Braniewo).

 Between 1773 and 1945 Warmia was part of the predominantly Lutheran province of East Prussia, with the exception that the people of Warmia remained largely Catholic.
 Most of the population of Warmia spoke High Prussian German, while a small area in the north spoke Low Prussian German; southern Warmia was populated by both Germans and Polish Warmiaks.
 The Polish population was subjected to intense Germanisation policies.
 Warmia was divided into four districts (Kreise) - Allenstein (Olsztyn), Rössel (Reszel), Heilsberg (Lidzbark Warmiński) and Braunsberg (Braniewo).
 The city of Allenstein was separated from the Allenstein district in 1910 and became an independent city.

+On 6 May 1863, the village of Bredynki was the site of a massacre of Polish inhabitants.
+Local farmers protested the taking of the lake from the village and handing it over to a local miller.
+Prussian troops fired on the crowd, killing more than a dozen people, including women, and wounding 30.

+In the winter of 1863–1864, Polish insurgents of the January Uprising who fled the Russian Partition of Poland, found shelter in Warmia.

 In 1871, along with the rest of East Prussia, Warmia became part of the German Empire.
 In 1873, according to a regulation of the Imperial German government, school lessons at public schools inside Germany had to be held in German, as a result the Polish language was forbidden in all schools in Warmia, including Polish schools already founded in the sixteenth century.
 In 1900 Warmia's population was 240,000.
 In the jingoistic climate after World War I, Warmian Poles were subject to persecution by the German government.
 Polish children speaking their language were punished in schools and often had to wear signs with insulting names, such as "Pollack".